|

 Total Time: 48 minutes

 Double chocolate chip cookie bars start with the same base as chocolate chip cookie bars but get an extra boost of chocolate by adding cocoa powder to the dough.
-I like to use melted butter for this recipe, so you don’t have to fuss with a mixer, and unlike standard scooped cookies, these are baked in one square pan.
+I like to use melted butter for this recipe, so you don’t have to fuss with a mixer.
+Unlike standard scooped cookies, these are baked in one square pan.

 Jump to: